TuyaAPI/cloud/README.md

 At the moment, only the [mobile/app API](https://docs.tuya.com/en/cloudapi/appAPI/index.html) is supported as it covers the vast majority of use cases.

+Step-by-step instructions for acquiring API keys can be found [here](docs/apikeys/README.md).

 ## Installation
 `npm i @tuyapi/cloud`